nooldey/nooldey/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ShenZhen
+- 🔭 I’m currently working on China
 - 🌱 I’m currently working as an front-end developer
 - 💬 Ask me about Front-end